loimos/loimos/README.md

 ## Running the Code

 ### Quick Start
-A quick test run may be run to verify that the build was successful using `<compile options> make test-small` with the same compile options used to build the executable.
+A quick test run may be run to verify that the build was successful using `<compile options> make test-small` with the same compile-time options used to build the executable.
 This test should only take a couple seconds to run.
 A more through test suite can be run using `<compile options> make test`, although this will take longer to run (generally under 5 minutes), and so we recommend either submitting them as a batch script or in an interactive allocation on your cluster of choice.
+Note that we use the default executable, `loimos`, for all further example commands below.
+If you used any compile-time options that change the executable name, replace `loimos` with the appropriate executable name.

 For a more substantial test, run the following command on a 64 task MPI allocation: